adam10603/ChatScraper/README.md

 #### `--users=<Ruleset>`

 Defines the [ruleset](#rulesets) that will be used for matching usernames.
-Unlike with the dictionary, the `=` prefix in a rule has no effect here.
-Usernames are a single word, so rules trying to match a standalone word are meaningless.
+Unlike with the dictionary, every rule here will be treated as "standalone" (just like the `=` prefix).
+This is because partially matching usernames doesn't make much sense.
+Only exact matches are considered.

 #### `--print-links`